romilly/galactic-unicorn/README.md

 Experiments with the pre-production galactic unicorn.

-This includes a basic [cheerlights](https://cheerlights.com/) client.
+This includes a [cheerlights](https://cheerlights.com/) client.
-The first version just shows a solid single-colour display across the whole of the Galactic Unicorn.
+This version shows cheerlights history: up to 8 recent colours in blocks 6x11.

 The flyer game is a work in progress, and not yet usable.